 THE SCIENCE OF RUNNING, KEEPING YOU RUNNING

-Join us for the third annual Mountain Land Running Summit in beautiful Park City, Utah.
+Join us for the fourth annual Mountain Land Running Summit in beautiful Park City, Utah.
 Network with colleagues and leaders in the field of Running Medicine in a relaxed atmosphere surrounded by the stunning fall colors of Utah's Wasatch Mountains.
-The Mountain Land Running Summit features presentations covering a range of Running Medicine topics.
+The 2019 Mountain Land Running Summit features presentations covering a range of Running Medicine topics including the latest on running shoes, running injury risk factors, strength training prescription for distance runners, the role of sleep in performance and injury, and sprinting mechanics and risk of hamstring strain injury.
 The Mountain Land Running Summit is an opportunity to network with other Running Medicine experts while enjoying the recreational opportunities that Park City has to offer.

-11 PRESENTATIONS OVER TWO DAYS WITH LEADERS IN THE FIELD OF RUNNING MEDICINE
+12 PRESENTATIONS OVER THREE DAYS WITH LEADERS IN THE FIELD OF RUNNING MEDICINE

 Bryan Heiderscheit, PT, PhD